darabos/pyweek-nemesis/README.txt

 HOW TO PLAY THE GAME:

 The Sea of Good and Bad is an action adventure puzzle game.
-You connect regular shapes that you find in a random field of crystals.
+You connect regular shapes (equilateral triangles, squares and so on) that you find in a random field of crystals.
 Then collect these shapes for Mana.
 Mana is automatically used to repair your ship, so collect some when you are damaged.
 Two ships damage each other when they move within range of each other's cannons.